RedHotDataProject/Project_ADA/docs/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/45.embed" height="525" width="100%"></iframe>

 The data in the Open Food Facts started being gathered in 2012 which explains this start date of observation.
-Note how, after a flat behaviour, the palm oil usage in product noticeably decreased after 2015.
+Note how, after a flat behaviour, the palm oil usage noticeably decreased after 2015.
 For the palm-oil-history padawan, 2015 was a dramatic year of bad press for this type of oil with scandals in France surronding Nutella, dubbed the <i><a href="https://www.theguardian.com/environment/2015/jun/17/stop-eating-nutella-and-save-the-forests-urges-french-ecology-minister">#Nutellagate</a></i>, and palm oil production clearances linked to <a href="https://www.theguardian.com/sustainable-business/gallery/2015/dec/28/palm-oil-nutella-forest-fires-wildlife-deforestation-west-africa-india-2015-gallery">fires in Indonesia</a>.

 One could thus expect that products available in France and added during this year would have been more likely to have their palm oil content tagged!
 "One has to <i>observe</i> something in order to <i>see</i> it".
 The same explanation can be attributed to the previous years.
 The decrease following could have several explanation:
 - The optimist would conclude in a reduction in the use of palm oil.
-- The pessimist (and sadly <a href="https://www.statista.com/statistics/263937/vegetable-oils-global-consumption/">realist</a>) would however conclude in  a decrease in the attention focused on palm oil, the subject going "out of fashion" but the palm trees still growing on freshly cleared exotic forest lands.
+- The pessimist (and sadly <a href="https://www.statista.com/statistics/263937/vegetable-oils-global-consumption/">realist</a>) would however conclude in a decrease in attention focused on palm oil, the subject going "out of fashion" but the palm trees still growing on freshly cleared exotic forest lands.

 But what can we say about the manufacturing countries behind these palm-oil-containing products?

-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/47.embed" height="525" width="100%"></iframe>
+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/63.embed" height="525" width="100%"></iframe>

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~maxencedraguet/63.embed"></iframe>

 Clearly, <b>France's neighbours</b> are its <b>biggest contributors</b>, after obviously France itself, with the UK heading, followed by Germany, Italy (and its Nutella) and Belgium.
 Interestingly, the <a href="https://en.wikipedia.org/wiki/Palm_oil">main palm oil producers</a> (Indonesia, Malaysia, Nigeria, ...) do not appear in this plot.
-They clearly do not generate the final product and naturally palm oil is not directly consumed but mostly part of a manufacturing process and we saw earlier that these manufacturing hubs are mostly in developed countries.
+They clearly do not generate the final product and naturally palm oil is not directly consumed but mostly part of a manufacturing process.
+As we saw earlier, these manufacturing hubs are mostly in developed countries explaining this distinction.

 Palm oil is thus visibly a product imported and manufactured in the developed world.
 Clearly, developed nations are well equipped to regulate the ecological impact palm oil inflicts on the world.